 Insulation wise, polycarbonate roofs perform the worst, especially old ones.
 Glass conservatory roofs insulate far more effectively than polycarbonate, plus low-emissivity glass is available nowadays, which traps even more heat inside the structure.
 However, tiled roofs are the clear winner in this category.
 For instance, the Supalite plus roof features U-Values of just 0.13 W/m2k, which are the lowest U-Values of any conservatory roof system currently available.
 Therefore, if you’re looking for a warm conservatory and lower energy bills, tiled roofs are the best solution.

-Cost of replacing a conservatory roof
+Cost of replacing a conservatory roof system

 The price to replace a conservatory roof depends on a variety of factors including: